Percivalll/ble-sniffer/README.EN.md

 - [License](#license)

-### 特性
+### Features

--It not only can be used to sniff surrounding Ble broadcast packets,but also to store their Raw Data!
+- It not only can be used to sniff surrounding Ble broadcast packets,but also to store their Raw Data!
 - Support `bladeRF`，and then will support`USRP`、`harckRF`!

 ## MustKnow